Rat-attack/Re-encode-AV1-Powershell/README.md

 16. [Disclaimer](#16-disclaimer)

 ## 1. Overview
-This repository contains an interactive PowerShell script (`Re-Encode AV1.ps1`) plus a simple launcher batch file to enable drag & drop, and an automated FFmpeg installer (`Install-FFmpeg.ps1`) for easy setup.
+This repository contains a single interactive PowerShell script (`Re-Encode AV1.ps1`) plus a simple launcher batch file to enable drag & drop, and an automated FFmpeg installer (`Install-FFmpeg.ps1`) for easy setup.
 The script can:

 * Re‑encode one or many files (you can drop files or folders onto the launcher)
 * Build a queue before starting encoding